oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

     ![application](images/master-detail5.png " ")

-3. Previously you created a master detail page in stacked style for Orders and Items, now you will create another type of Master Detail page in Side-by-Side style.
+3. Previously, you created a master detail page for Orders and Items in a stacked style.
+Now, you will create another type of Master Detail page in a Side-by-Side style.
 For that, click **Side-by-Side** and click **Next**.

     ![application](images/create-master-detail1.png " ")